nothke/unity-utils/Documentation~/RTUtils.md

 In some of my tests with CommandBuffers, they turned out to be slower to execute than just simply calling GL functions.
 The difference is that RTUtils functions (currently) execute on the main thread, while using the CommandBuffers executes in a separate rendering thread.
 However, you still need to setup the buffer in the main thread, and there is some overhead for the execution as well.
 So if you just want to draw a couple of meshes, calling them on the main thread turns out to be faster.

-However, if you wish to render a lot more meshes onto a RenderTexture, using CommandBuffers is a the way to go, but I feel that if you want to use them, you should write them yourself, here is an example to get you started:
+However, if you wish to render a lot more meshes onto a RenderTexture, using CommandBuffers is the way to go.
+I feel that if you want to use them, you should write them yourself.
+Here is an example to get you started:

 ```
 using UnityEngine.Rendering;